skybert/skybert-net/src/python/formatting-date-according-to-locale.md

 As you can see, it's just like using `LC_ALL` and the system available locales on the command line.
-As long as you've set the locale, using the `locale.setlocale` method, any calls to `datetime.strftime` (for example) produce output according to the locale set.
+As long as you've set the locale, using the `locale.setlocale` method, any calls to `datetime.strftime` produce output according to the locale set.

 Easy right?